Narven/rustwannabe/src/025-modules.md

 ## Nested Modules

-We can nest modules just by creating a another module inside an existing one, but we cannot forget to make them public with `pub`.
+We can nest modules just by creating another module inside an existing one, but we cannot forget to make them public with `pub`.

 {caption: "Example with nested modules"}
 ```rust